jameskimmel/BIMCloudBasicBackupScript/README.md

 # BIMCloudBasicBackupScript

-Unfortunatly BIMCloud Basic has no backup option included.
+Unfortunately BIMCloud Basic has no backup option included.

-That is why I wrote my own script, based on the v24 backupscript from Graphisoft: http://dl.graphisoft.com/ftp/techsupport/documentation/BIMcloud_Backup_Guide/v24PcServerAndManagerBk...
+That is why I wrote my own script, based on the v24 backup script from Graphisoft: http://dl.graphisoft.com/ftp/techsupport/documentation/BIMcloud_Backup_Guide/v24PcServerAndManagerBk...

-I was unable to find a newer version for v25 or v26.
-But my script should work with the these.
+I was unable to find a newer official template for v25 or v26.
+The script was tested to work with v26.

+The script is just a single backup.bat batch file.

+Please carefully read the comments in the script.
+Every line that starts with "REM" is a comment and not code. and adjust the paths and services accordingly.
+Remember to always test the script and make sure it really works.
+I don't take any responsibility.

+Requirements that are out of the scope of this repository:

+- Windows task sceduler to automatically start this script in a intervall
+- Windows Services to get the service names of Graphisoft to start and stop them